-196. From suspending the "regular order of business," i.e., overlooking established legislative procedures such as bill layouts (when sponsors explain a bill and the reasoning behind it), to skipping the printing rule (when bills are printed and placed on legislators' desks prior to a vote), to requiring special procedures for legislators to introduce amendments to the bills, to rushing middle-of-the-night votes, to name a few, the Republican leadership of the legislature gave short shrift to well-established and adhered-to legislative procedures.
+193. From suspending the "regular order of business," i.e., overlooking established legislative procedures such as bill layouts (when sponsors explain a bill and the reasoning behind it), to skipping the printing rule (when bills are printed and placed on legislators' desks prior to a vote), to requiring special procedures for legislators to introduce amendments to the bills, to rushing middle-of-the-night votes, to name a few, the Republican leadership of the legislature gave short shrift to well-established and adhered-to legislative procedures.

-i.
-Legislative background on the Texas house plan
+The passage of the Texas house plan (H2316) during the 87th legislative session

-197. Representative Todd Hunter, chair of the House Redistricting Committee, filed House Bill 1 ("HB 1")-the redistricting plan for the Texas state house-on September 30, 2021.

-198. The house committee held its first public hearing on HB 1 regarding the composition of districts for the election of members of the Texas house on October 4.
-It had scheduled hearings earlier from June through August to solicit input from the members of the public on communities of interest, but many of these hearings were cancelled as the legislature focused its efforts on passing other pieces of legislation in the first and second special sessions.

-199. The house has a custom of allowing urban counties to submit their own plans to be included in the overall map that the house votes on.
-Several of the delegations submitted plans that were rejected in whole or in part, and substitutions and changes were made that were harmful in many ways to minority voters.

-200. During the house committee's first public hearing on HB 1, Representative Hunter declined to allow any invited testimony from experts in the field, preventing legislators and the public from hearing experts' opinions on the proposed maps.
+- 194. Representative Todd Hunter, chair of the House Redistricting Committee, filed House Bill 1 ("HB 1")-containing House Plan 2316 ("H2316"), the redistricting plan for the Texas state house-on September 30, 2021. - The house committee held its first public hearing on HB 1 regarding the 195. composition of districts for the election of members of the Texas house on October 4.
+It had scheduled hearings earlier from June through August to solicit input from the members of the public on communities of interest, but many of these hearings were cancelled as the legislature focused its efforts on passing other pieces of legislation in the first and second special sessions. - 196.
+The house has a custom of allowing urban counties to submit their own plans to be included in the overall map that the house votes on.
+Several of the delegations submitted plans that were rejected in whole or in part, and substitutions and changes were made that were harmful in many ways to minority voters. - During the house committee's first public hearing on HB 1, Representative Hunter declined to allow any invited testimony from experts in the field, preventing legislators and the public from hearing experts' opinions on the proposed maps.
 He also limited his bill layout for HB

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 60 of 111